fred1234/BDLC_FS22/V1/disk.md

 # Disk Installation

 We need to mount the additional `150GB`-Disk.
-After you logged in to your machine with `ssh student@bdlc-XX.el.eee.intern` where `XX` is your personal virtual machine number.
-Execute the following commands.
+After you logged in to your machine with `ssh student@bdlc-XX.el.eee.intern`, where `XX` is your personal virtual machine number, execute the following commands.
 Note, this has to be done once.

+## Commands

 ```bash
 # list block devices